jakeprice-me/miniflux-block/README.md

 # Miniflux Block

 A simple enough Python script to connect to a Miniflux instance via the [API](https://miniflux.app/docs/api.html) and set to "read" any feed entries that match words or phrases in a blocklist.
+It aims to be an effective way to cut the 99% endless stream of rubbish some feeds contain, and retain the 1% I actually want to know about.

 Miniflux's own solution to this problem, and other solutions I have found allow you to specify a blocklist on a per feed basis, which is annoying to maintain.
-This script allows you to set one blocklist for all feeds instead.
+This script allows you to set _one_ blocklist to apply to _all_ feeds instead.

 ## Usage